zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.block-cipher.rst

    the ``BlockCipher`` class.
 The default values are: AES algorithm, CBC mode, HMAC with SHA256, PKCS#7 padding.

 To decrypt a string we can use the ``decrypt()`` method.
 In order to successfully decrypt a string we have to configure the BlockCipher with the same parameters of the encryption.
-In the previous example that means to reuse the AES algorithm with the same encryption key.

 We can also initialize the BlockCipher manually without use the factory method.
 We can inject the symmetric cipher adapter directly to the constructor of the BlockCipher class.
 For instance, we can rewrite the previous example as